 Once you provide them with these documents, your audit will be cleared within one week.
-Always be truthful with your experiences.
-Provide legitimate information to the PMI and you will not fail the PMI audit.
-It is rare to fail in audit.
+If you are truthful with your experiences, provide legitimate information to the PMI, and all your papers are in order, you will not fail the audit process.

 Now we will discuss what will happen if you fail the audit.

-- You decide not to proceed with the audit
+- When you decide not to proceed with the audit

-- You have provided incorrect information to the PMI
+- If you have provided incorrect information to the PMI

 When the Situation is Beyond Your Capability

-Sometimes it may happen that your company has closed and you are not able to verify your experience.
-This means that although you cannot verify the information given to the PMI, it is not your fault.
+It may happen that your company has closed and you are unable to verify your experience, or your boss is not available to verify your experience.
+This means that you cannot verify the information given to the PMI, and that is not your fault.

-In this case, although you will fail the audit, your money will be returned after deducting a 100 USD administration fee.
-You will be able to apply again once this issue has been resolved.
+In this case, you will fail the audit; however, you will be able to apply again once this issue has been resolved.

-In this case, there will be no suspension period.
+Moreover, there will be no suspension period in this scenario.

-In this case of a failed audit, you will be returned your money after deducting a 100 USD administration fee and you will be banned from applying for the PMP exam for one year.
+In this case, you will be banned from applying for the PMP exam for one year.

-Here you have failed the audit because you have provided the wrong information to the PMI and tried to persuade them to believe in your false claim.
+Here you failed the audit because you provided the wrong information to the PMI and tried to persuade them to believe in your false claim.

-In this case, the PMI will ban you for life and therefore you will not be able to apply for the exam ever again.
+In this case, the PMI will ban you for life, and you will not be able to apply for the exam ever again.

-If you have provided false information by mistake, or in a hurry you have entered the wrong data while typing, you must contact PMI customer care to correct the error.
+If you have provided false information by mistake, or you have entered the wrong data while typing in a hurry, you must contact PMI customer care to correct the error.

-If you fail the audit, you will get your money back minus a deduction of 100 USD.
-You may or may not get a suspension period depending on your case.
-However, there is a chance for a lifetime ban on applying for the PMP exam if you provide false or incorrect information.
-The PMI audit is an important tool for the PMI to ensure that it certifies the people who are who they claim to be.
+If you fail the audit, you may or may not get a suspension period.
+However, there is a chance of a lifetime ban from the PMP exam if you provide false information intentionally.
+The PMI audit is an essential tool for the PMI to ensure that it certifies the people who are who they claim to be.
 This process establishes the credibility of the PMI and its certification process.
 Be truthful and honest with the PMI; this is the only way to pass the audit.